Multimodal Prototype-Enhanced Network for Few-Shot Action Recognition: Experiments

 \subsection{Comparison with State-of-the-arts}

 As shown in Table \ref{tab:1}, we apply MORN on STRM~\cite{thatipelli2022spatio} and TRX~\cite{perrett2021temporal}, and comprehensively compare four datasets for the standard 5-way 5-shot action recognition task with state-of-the-art methods.
-CPMT~\cite{huang2022compound} uses both object features and a compound prototype-matching strategy, thus achieves the best results before us on HMDB51, Kinetics and SSv2.
-Compared to CPMT, our MORN achieves the best results of 87.1\%, 97.7\%, 94.6\% and 73.6\% on all four datasets.
-Also, there is significant improvement over STRM and TRX baseline with our MORN.
+For fairness, we give preference to ResNet-50 or CLIP ResNet-50 in comparison if possible.
+Note that CLIP-FSAR~\cite{wang2023clip} and MA-CLIP~\cite{xing2023multimodal} are proposed later than us, while we still involve the two methods for a comprehensive comparison.
+CPMT~\cite{huang2022compound} uses both object features and a compound matching strategy, and achieves the best results on HMDB51 and SSv2 except ours.
+On UCF101 and Kinetics, both CLIP-FSAR~\cite{wang2023clip} and MA-CLIP~\cite{xing2023multimodal} use label texts as multimodal information to enhance prototypes, and achieve the best results respectively on the two datasets except ours.
+Among them, two methods (CLIP-FSAR and MA-CLIP) apply multimodal information and attempt to enhance the prototypes, which verify the effectiveness of multimodal information and prototypes preliminarily.
+Compared to previous SOTA, our MORN achieves the best results of 87.1\%, 97.7\%, 94.6\% and 73.6\% on all four datasets.
+Also, there is a significant improvement over STRM and TRX baseline with our MORN.
 When using weighted average as MPE module, STRM$^M$ achieves performance gains of 7.1\% on HMDB51, 3.8\% on Kinetics and 5.5\% on SSv2 over STRM, and TRX$^M$ also achieves similar performance gains.
 The improvement demonstrates the effectiveness of our multimodal prototype-enhanced strategy.

 To further improve the performance of MORN, we use a multi-head attention mechanism with 8 heads as MPE module.
 With a better MPE, the performance on HMDB51, UCF101 and Kinetics can be further improved, while the performance of STRM$^M$ on SSv2 declines on the contrary.
 It is probably because some label texts in SSv2 are so similar that it is hard to capture the useful semantic information, \emph{e.g.} \emph{pouring something into something} against \emph{pouring something onto something}.
 Plus, we notice the importance of multimodal initialization and introduce CLIP encoders.
-A more detailed ablation study of the MPE module and encoders will be illustrated in Section Ablation Study.
+A more detailed ablation study of the MPE module and encoders will be illustrated in Section \ref{multimdoal encoders}.
 In summary, MORN achieves the best results of 87.1\% and 87.8\% with multi-head attention on average.
 For simplicity and fewer parameters, we apply TRX$^{M}$ with weighted average as our default setting of MORN.